MingchenZhang/comma-360-viewer/README.md

 ## How to Access in the Field

+*You still need to ensure your phone have the ssh key to log into comma.*
 When you are out in the field (e.g. in your car), you can connect your mobile device or laptop to the viewer using one of these two connection methods:

 ### Method 1: Comma Three Wi-Fi Hotspot (Tethering)